yoyz/picoloop/README.md

     - Choose note with "dot"

 - OSC :
-    - Choose the two OSC of the synth, the drumsynth, the FM synth
+    - Choose the two OSC shape of the synth, the drumsynth, the FM synth

 - VCO :
     - VCO mix in synth mode, OP1mult/OP2mult in FM mode